hashgraph/hedera-mirror-node/docs/design/hip-631-virtual-address.md

 ##### Non-Goals

 * The following are not part of the updates to `/api/v1/accounts/{idOrAliasOrEvmAddress}`
-- Adding `/api/v1/accounts/{idOrAliasOrEvmAddress}/virtualAddresses endpoint (for paging through a large number of virtual addresses), but reserve that endpoint in case a future extension to this HIP decides to implement that.
+- Adding `/api/v1/accounts/{idOrAliasOrEvmAddress}/virtualAddresses` endpoint (for paging through a large number of virtual addresses), but reserve that endpoint in case a future extension to this HIP decides to implement that.
 - Returning any of the disabled (or deleted) virtual addresses for an account (or contract).
 The only ones we return are the `ACTIVE` ones, and which (of those) is the default virtual address.

-- Returning the value of the `nonce` element for each virtual address.
-(This decision may be revisited, especially as there doesn't seem to be another operation which would output the nonces.)
+### Acceptance Tests

+Add acceptance tests that verify all transactions and nonce updates are handled appropriately.

+1. CryptoCreate with ECDSA public key

+- Create a `CryptoCreate` transaction that specifies an ECDSA public key.
+- confirm transaction is processed
+- call `/api/v1/accounts/{idOrAliasOrEvmAddress}` on the public key
+- confirm output specifies a valid `hedera_address`
+- confirm that the one `virtual_address` for the acount is the default one, has an `ethereum_nonce` of 1, and the address is the expected one for that public key.

+(Additional acceptance tests to follow.)

 ## Open Questions
+1) The current logic for an ETHEREUM_TRANSACTION gets the Account_ID of the "sender."
+But one account may be associated with multiple virtual addresses, each with its own nonce.
+Will there be an additional field (i.e. `virtual_address`) to determine which address's nonce needs to be incremented?

 ## Answered Questions